 These earplugs fit into your inner ear, forming a seal that blocks the gunshot’s sound from entering.
 These plugs come in a range of sizes, designs, colors, and materials.
 The Ear Buddy Foam Earplugs are our top choice for a disposable option.

 We like using these plugs under a tactical headset for extra noise protection while shooting in indoor ranges.
 Foam earplugs are an affordable and effective solution, but they do have a few drawbacks.

-- BLOCK OUT THE NOISE, PROTECT YOUR HEARING, AND ENJOY A GOOD NIGHT’S SLEEP OR YOUR MONEY BACK!
+- BLOCK OUT THE NOISE, PROTECT YOUR HEARING, AND ENJOY A GOOD NIGHT’S SLEEP!
 Our noise cancelling ear plugs are perfect for sleeping, construction, concerts, hunting, shooting ear protection, snoring, and general hearing protection from all types of loud activity.
 Perfect for musicians, flying on airplanes, blocking wind while riding your motorcycle, attending a festival or rave, the gun range, & minimizing unwanted acoustics and sound like a spouse who snores at night time.

 - VERY IMPORTANT** For optimum results ear plugs must be inserted exactly as directed; follow the simple instructions as they are stated on product package to experience outstanding results with our earplugs for sleep!

 - OUR ORANGE SLEEPING EAR PLUGS ARE REUSABLE UP TO 3 TIMES - Then they become disposable.
 These bell shaped earplugs are designed with a flare to maximize noise cancellation and safety.
 These noise reducing earplugs are made of ultra comfortable soft and squishy, non latex foam that is suitable for those with skin sensitivity.